Civil Litigation/Dispute Resolution at Haub Law

 If you are considering the Civil Litigation/Dispute Resolution Path to Practice, you may have the opportunity to practice in any of the following settings and participate in a variety of legal activities and roles during your career as listed below.
+The skills developed in this Path to Practice are foundational for attorneys pursuing any career path.

 -